 Creamy Southwest Chicken Soup for Instant Pot

-For some reason my kids get ridiculously excited when I make my favorite chicken soup, and I don’t usually put noodles in it!
+My kids get ridiculously excited when I make it that regular paleo chicken soup — without noodles, even!
 They jump up and down and declare (once again) it to be on the “favorite dinner list” — a mental list our kids have of the dinners they like the most.
 (It used to be a physical list until the list, and the planner it was tucked into, was left in a Costco cart never to be seen again.)

 They don’t like it when I mess with their favorites.
 BUT I LIKE MESSING.
 MESSING IS MY FAVORITE.